SBNSoftware/SBNSoftware.github.io/sbn/sbnci_wiki/Integration_test_guide.md

 2.  locally, testing the code in the local development area
 3.  remotely, testing the code in the GIT remote repositories

-Currently tests are run on SLF6 and OSX 10.12 (\"Sierra\").
+Currently tests are run on SLF7.

 ### Automatic testing

-Whenever a commit is pushed into a `develop` branch, a test is automatically triggered.
+Whenever a commit is pushed to a `develop` branch, a test is automatically triggered.
 The test starts 15 minutes after the first push to `develop`, to give the user the time to push into different repositories as needed.